nboyaroca/MovieApp/README.md

 ------------
 This is a React App that shows a list of movies with their title, year, genre and image, using an Api Rest to keep the list and all the modifications.
+It's a CRUD using Functional Components.

 ------------